Chicago Personal Injury and Immigration Attorneys

 Our team of injury professionals will work on your behalf to discover what happened to cause your injury.
 Proving that the other side was negligent is not always easy.
 Often injury victims are confronted by the seemingly limitless resources of insurance companies and large corporations, which refuse to acknowledge their negligence and fight every step of the way.
 Our law firm has the skills, knowledge, and legal and technical resources to stand up to these companies and has been successful in obtaining millions on behalf of our clients.

-Contact office for a free personal injury consultation if you or your loved one has been a victim of negligence.
+Contact our office for a free personal injury consultation if you or your loved one has been a victim of negligence.

 We serve clients in greater Chicago, including Arlington Heights, Burr Ridge, Des Plaines, Elk Grove Village, Evanston, Glenview, Hinsdale, Kenilworth, Lombard, Mount Prospect, Niles, Norridge, Northbrook, Northfield, Norwood Park, Oak Brook, Oak Park, Rosemont, Park Ridge, Wilmette, Winnetka, Cook County, DuPage County, Kane County, Lake County, and McHenry County.

 We represent both individuals and companies in immigration matters.
 Individuals often face threat of removal of a loved one, lack of work documentation, help in applying for citizenship, or petitioning for a spouse, fiancé, child, parent, or sibling.
 Our business clients seek to sponsor a work visa or permanent residence for critical employees, to establish a business in the United States and create jobs for US workers, or are individuals with exceptional and extraordinary abilities whose work is in the national interest of the United States.
 We also support business clients by conducting I-9 employment eligibility verification compliance audits and assist with developing processes for the implementation of new regulations issued by various U.S. government agencies affecting immigration practices, including E-verify procedures.

 We represent clients before USCIS, ICE, CBP, State Department, Board of Immigration Appeals, Department of Labor and the federal courts.
-We handle broad spectrum of immigration cases, including:
+We handle a broad spectrum of immigration cases, including:

 - H-1B Specialty Occupations Visa